zarinplus/docs/README.md

 #### Good Response

-Well now, the payment in complete and verified.
+Well now, The payment is complete and verified.
 If you send correct request then the response should be same thing like that.

 	{